calumgrant/logical/docs/worklist.md

 # Work plan

 - `new5` failure. `DeduplicateV` needs to share the table in the rule somehow.
+- Define the bound predicate: problem is
+  1. We don't know which variables are used in the outputs
+  2. With multiple branches, the output variables could be duplicated.
+  3. Output variables are sometimes computed.

+- Implement a variable checker
+  - No undefined reads.
+  - No duplicate writes.
+  - No dead writes.

+- Remove some dead classes in EvaluationImpl
+- What about AddBBB ??
+Implement as: c = a+b, c=d,
+- Check negate FB (Same as negateBF)

+Solution:
+1. Ensure a consistent set of variables are used for the inputs/outputs.
+Make them variables 0-n.
+   - Need to remap all of the variables so they are consistent?
+But how?
+   - For all writes, identify which variables are used, then remap all variables in the evaluation so that the written variables are at the front.
+2. Insert an extra call at the head of each rule in the predicate.
+3. Call `Rebind(boundset)` on each evaluation node to get the correct binding.

+Step::RemapVariables(const std::vector<int> & map)
+std::vector<int> variableMap

+- Have an "abstract machine" calling convention, where a "ret" on the stack jumps to the address
+  - stack pointer
+  - stack of values (entities)
+  -

+- new objects to define a variable, and use `and` to assert further facts, for example `new expression p has ...,p has parent e.`

+# Datalog abstract machine

+State:
+- A stack of values
+- A stack of continue/return pointers.
+Previous stack pointer (on return)
+- instruction pointer
+- stack pointer

+- Instructions:
+  Load immediate value.
+  Assign, Check equal
+  Call: target address, stack size
+  Continue
+  Return

 - Call the bound predicate

+Creating a bound predicate: Problems if there are multiple branches in a rule
+- Don't know which variables to bind on input as it's different per branch.
+- Morally it's just before the write, but we need to reorder it.

 Semi-naive evaluation:
 1. Implement BindingAnalysis, that marks columns that are always bound.